Good Feet stores are now found in the Seattle area and I have been asked by several of my patients to provide a Good Feet Store review.

 A number of studies have shown that orthotics with higher arches are more effective at reducing the forces that cause pain in the most common foot conditions.
 These conditions include:

-Women’s Dress Shoes: If you are looking for an alternative arch support for dress shoes we usually recommend another PowerStep product.
-The PowerStep Slenderfit has excellent arch support for a dress device and fits in both flats and heels.
+Women’s Dress Shoes: If you are looking for an alternative arch support for dress shoes we usually recommend another FootChair product.
+The FootChair Slim Orthotic with adjustable arch support has excellent arch support with adjustable arch height and fits in both flats and heels.

 A Very Similar Alternative

 In a previous blog I compared Good Feet arch supports to Walkfit.
-Walkfit is a very similar device in shape to the standard Good Feet arch support in that it has a fairly low arch with a large metatarsal raise.
+Walkfit, I find, is a very similar device in shape to the standard Good Feet arch support in that it has a fairly low arch with a large metatarsal raise.
 In that blog I go into greater detail on why I give the arch supports from both Walkfit and Good Feet an overall poor review.

 In that blog, you can also read an online discussion I had with a publicist from Good Feet who tried to argue my points.